One of these days I swear I’m going to make croissants.

 So I buy them from the bakery.
 They aren’t the best croissants in the world, but I’ll take them.

-And if you make this wonderful breakfast sandwich, it kind of takes them to another level.
+And if you make this wonderful breakfast Croissant Sandwich, it kind of takes them to another level.

 1) Preheat oven to 400 degrees Fahrenheit.